Better audio representations are more brain-like: linking model-brain alignment with performance in downstream auditory tasks: Results

 Notably, the final layer does not follow the trend observed in earlier layers with respect to primary region similarity, maintaining a high similarity throughout training.
-We hypothesize that this is due to the pre-post normalization mechanism in EnCodecMAE, which allows it to combine local information from earlier layers.
+We hypothesize that this is due to the pre-post normalization mechanism in ECMAE, which allows it to combine local information from earlier layers with global information from the later layers into the final layer.
 This incorporation of local information may in turn reduce its similarity with the posterior region compared to earlier layers (8 and 9).
-We do not show the evolution of the $\rho$ values during pretraining for the lateral and anterior regions since they exhibit patterns similar to that of the posterior region shown in Figure~\ref{fig:rsa-dynamic-detail}.
+We do not show the evolution of the $\rho$ values during pretraining for the lateral and anterior regions since they exhibit patterns similar to that of the posterior region shown in Figure~\ref{fig:dynamics}C.